zhenXing-fr/zhenXing-fr/README.md

 Every system I build is a point of view.
 Every repo here is a real problem I actually had — a garden I need to water, a job I interviewed for, a company where I had to reinvent how data flows at scale.
 I learn by doing, I prepare by building, and I document what I discover along the way.

-My stack: **Python · dbt · Snowflake · Airflow · Kafka · Avro · AI agents**
+My stack: **Python · Spark · dbt · Snowflake · Databricks · Airflow · Kafka · AI agents**

 🌐 [LinkedIn](https://linkedin.com/in/zhen-xing) · 📍 Paris